 iPiccy is another flash-based image editor, similar to Pixlr. iPiccy has a standard array of photo editing options, but is more focused on the social aspects of photos.
 Integration with Flickr, Facebook, and other social sites make it easy to import and export photos. iPiccy is a great way to edit images you’ve already uploaded online somewhere, though you can upload new photos or use your webcam to take a photo.

-These free innovative design technologies are sure to aid in your creative endeavors, whether you are just starting out or already an accomplished graphic designer.
+These free online graphic design tools are sure to aid in your creative endeavors, whether you are just starting out or already an accomplished graphic designer.